harrystead/harrystead/README.md

 ### Hi there 👋

-Front-end Developer with experience in HTML, CSS and JavaScript.
-Currently studying Node JS and React JS.
+Front-end Developer with experience in HTML, CSS, Node JS and React JS.
 Amibition is to become a full-stack developer.